How To Do A Square Root Symbol

 The square root symbol is used to denote the principal, or non-negative, square root of a number.
 For any non-negative real number x, the square root of x, written as √x, is the non-negative number that, when squared, gives x.
 Mathematically, this can be expressed as:

-√x = y, where y ≥ 0 and y² = x
+x = y, where y ≥ 0 and y² = x

-For example, √25 = 5 because 5² = 25.
+To give you an idea, √25 = 5 because 5² = 25.

 Key Components of the Radical Expression